project-sunbird/project-sunbird.github.io/pages/developer-docs/how-to-guide/how_to_create_organization.md

 ### Prerequisites

-1. An intialized Sunbird instance with channel and an [organization administrator]() generated through Keycloak.
+1. An intialized Sunbird instance

 2. The [API Key for access](http://www.sunbird.org) and basic authentication